Easy ways to explore Australia

 76% of Singaporeans think the best way to see Australia is on a guided tour.

 There’s no doubt Australia is a big country, but it’s surprisingly easy to navigate.
 With plenty of established driving routes and countless hidden gems to discover along the way, there are distinct advantages to striking out on your own.
-Here are just some of the different ways you can see the country your way or check out the self drive packages for your convenience.
+Here are just some of the different ways you can see the country your way.

 Answer the call of the open road